 phone: 734 936-6996

 Ted London is a Senior Research Fellow at the William Davidson Institute (WDI) and on the faculty at the University of Michigan’s Ross School of Business.
-At WDI, he directs the Base of the Pyramid Initiative, a program that champions innovative ways of thinking about more inclusive forms of capitalism.
+At WDI, he directs the Scaling Impact Initiative, a program that champions innovative ways of thinking about more inclusive forms of capitalism.
 At the Ross School, he offers courses to graduate students and executives on the opportunities and challenges in developing new business models to serve BoP markets.

 A leading expert on the intersection of business strategy and poverty alleviation, Dr. London focuses on designing enterprise strategies and poverty alleviation approaches for low-income markets, developing market-entry capabilities, building cross-sector collaborations, and assessing poverty reduction outcomes of business ventures.
 His numerous articles, chapters, reports, and cases emphasize creating new knowledge with actionable implications.